Closson Chase

 Keith Tyers, Winemaker

-"My hope is that when someone opens a bottle of Closson Chase wine, they enjoy the uniqueness of the wine and my interpretation of our place."
-Keith Tyers
+“My hope is that when someone opens a bottle of Closson Chase wine, they experience the uniqueness of the wine and my interpretation of our place.” — Keith Tyers

 Why We're Cool

-Specifically, the Hillier clay loam at Closson Chase is well to moderately draining, with a shallow layer of top soil consisting of organic matter and crumbled limestone rubble situated on an under-structure of fractured limestone plates.
-The soil retains moisture within its depths which encourages deep root penetration of the vine.
+The Hillier clay loam soils at Closson Chase are well to moderately draining, with a shallow topsoil layer of organic matter and fractured limestone rubble over solid limestone bedrock.
+This structure encourages deep root penetration while retaining moisture at depth, promoting balanced vine growth.